surmon-china/wordpress-theme-one/README.md

 # One
-The wordpress theme from surmon. this is a theme template for wordpress
+This is a theme template for wordpress.